telerik/maui-docs/controls/combobox/commands.md

 # .NET MAUI ComboBox Commands

-The [.NET MAUI ComboBox]({%slug combobox-overview%}) provides a few commands that will help you manipulate its selection.
+The [.NET MAUI ComboBox]({%slug combobox-overview%}) provides commands that let you manipulate its selection.

 ## SelectAll Command

-- `SelectAllCommand` (`ICommand`)&mdash;Selects all items from the source.
+`SelectAllCommand` (`ICommand`)&mdash;Selects all items from the source.

-> The `SelectAll` command can be used only when `SelectionMode` is `Multiple`.
-In case the command is invoked in `Single` `SelectionMode`, the ComboBox throws an exception.
+To use the `SelectAll` command, set the selection mode to `Multiple`.
+If you invoke the command in `Single` selection mode, the ComboBox throws an exception.

 ## Clear Selection Command

-- `ClearSelectionCommand` (`ICommand`)&mdash;Sets the selection to null.
-If Multiple `SelectionMode` is used, this command will clear all selected items.
-YOu can override the default behavior and create custom command.
+`ClearSelectionCommand` (`ICommand`)&mdash;Sets the selection to null.
+If you use the `Multiple` selection mode, this command will clear all selected items.
+You can override the default behavior and create a custom command.

 The example below shows both cases, the default `ClearSelectionCommand` execution and custom `ClearSelectionCommand` implementation: